 The emblem declares that you must speak the same language to understand each other.
 This is the Python programming language.
 It helps to form a bright image on the screen.
-The Python logo demonstrates the string of symbols and commands behind what the user sees.
+The Python logo illustrates the sequence of symbols and commands that underlie what the user sees.

 Meaning and History

-However, few people know the transmission, so it was decided to link the programming language with a snake.
-As a result, two python heads appeared on the pictogram, although until 2006, another logo was used – a text consisting of perforated letters with black shadows.
+However, few people know how it works, so it was decided to link the programming language to a snake.
+As a result, two Python heads appeared on the pictogram, although until 2006 another logo was used: a text consisting of perforated letters with black shadows.
 Perforation indicated that it was a computer product since some computers produced information as perforated tape at the dawn of the digital era.
 Black shadows on the bottom and right sides have been added to make the lettering more voluminous and easy to read.

 What is Python?